Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Benefits

-• Commission-free stocks.
-You can trade stocks fee-free.
+• Zero commission on stocks & ETFs.
 This is a nice perk because some brokers charge a fee for trading shares.

 • IPO stocks.
 SoFi gives you a chance to buy IPO stocks at IPO prices.
 This is a rare perk even among larger brokers.

 • Multiple investment options.
-You can invest in stocks, ETFs and cryptocurrencies.
+You can invest in stocks, ETFs and options.

 • Automated investing.
 Acorns offers five automated portfolios.
 Based on your risk tolerance, you can choose one and every time you deposit more money, it will be automatically placed in that portfolio.